Confused About PF Interest Deductions After Moving Abroad? Let's Discuss Your Experience

 vmlakshminarayanan

-That you can check through your UAN portal.
-Please check for the exit date with the last employment, whether it is by Mar 14 or a later period with no contribution (no contribution period).
+Hi, you can check this through your UAN portal.
+Please verify the exit date with your last employment, whether it is March 14 or a later period with no contribution (no contribution period).
 The exit date is important to determine how long the PF account has been inactive without contributions.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute